canonical-web-and-design/practices/project-management/stand-ups.md

 ### Standard format

-During a stand-up, each team member should mention:
+During a stand-up, each team should discuss:

-- What they worked on yesterday and how it brought the team closer to the iteration goals
+- the state and progress of current work (cards and epics)
-- What they are planning to work on today and how it brings the team closer to the iteration goals
+- anything blocking current work and how to resolve it
-- What, if anything, is blocking their work
+- how close the team is to achieving their iteration goals

 ### Appropriate questions